Thedevelop3r/dice/README.md

 `casino/walk.rs` — one long test that opens a casino, runs a night through it, and checks all twenty-four things end to end, from the doors opening to reopening it from disk afterwards.

+The operations centre is tested for what it must *not* do as much as for what it shows: that hammering the dashboard leaves the floor plan, the seed, the books and the rounds untouched; that opening a table from it inspects the one already running rather than making another; that reseeding changes the seed and nothing else; that a tournament nobody can afford is refused and every chip taken is handed back; and that no panel ever draws wider than the box it was given, at eight terminal widths and five heights.

 ### The house auditor